HrugvedGole/Stock-Price-Analysis-and-Prediction-using-Stacked-LSTM/README.md

 ## 2. Stock Price Prediction

-The project aims to forecast the next 3 days of stock prices by employing a Stacked LSTM model trained on a dataset comprising the preceding 100 days of historical stock data.
+The project aims to forecast the next 3 days of stock prices by employing a Stacked LSTM model trained on a dataset comprising of historical stock data.
 In addition to the predictive model, a Streamlit application is developed to facilitate stock price analysis and inter-stock comparisons.
 A recorded demonstration of the application's functionality is also included in the repository.

 #### Methodology:
 1. The project begins by gathering historical stock price data using web scrapping.